-Israel became a participant in the Eurovision Song Contest in 1973, with the debut entry “Ey-Sham” by Ilanit securing an impressive fourth place in Luxembourg.
-Since then, Israeli entries have injected a fresh energy into the contest, characterized by good music, dance, and joy.
-Throughout Israel’s history in the contest, there have been numerous strong, outstanding, and unforgettable songs.
+Israel joined the Eurovision Song Contest in 1973, marking its debut with the entry „Ey-Sham“ performed by Ilanit, which achieved an impressive fourth place in Luxembourg.
+Since then, Israeli entries have brought a vibrant energy to the contest, often featuring captivating music, dynamic choreography, and a sense of celebration.
+Over the years, Israel has showcased numerous strong, outstanding, and unforgettable songs that have left a lasting impression on Eurovision audiences

-The first victory in the Eurovision Song Contest came in 1978, when Izhar Cohen and the Alphabeta won with “Abanibi” in Paris.
-The following year, Israel hosted the contest for the first time in Jerusalem and achieved another victory with “Hallelujah” by Gali Atari & Milk & Honey.
-In the year following their win, Israel did not participate and the Netherlands stepped in as the host country.
+Israel’s inaugural triumph in the Eurovision Song Contest occurred in 1978, when Izhar Cohen and the Alphabeta secured victory with their lively performance of „Abanibi“ in Paris.
+The subsequent year, Israel had the honour of hosting the contest for the first time, with Jerusalem as the host city.
+Remarkably, Israel clinched another victory with the iconic song „Hallelujah,“ performed by Gali Atari & Milk & Honey.
+However, in the year following their win, Israel opted not to participate, leading to the Netherlands stepping in as the host country for the competition.

-Dana International‘s legendary victory in the Eurovision Song Contest came in 1998, when she sang her anthem “Diva” in Birmingham.
-She became the first transgender person to win the contest.
-Twenty years later, Netta followed in her footsteps and brought the contest back to Israel with her song “Toy.”
-This 20-year victory interval was a remarkable achievement for Israel.
+Dana International made history with her iconic victory in the Eurovision Song Contest in 1998, captivating audiences with her anthem „Diva“ in Birmingham.
+Notably, she became the first transgender individual to win the competition, leaving an indelible mark on Eurovision history.
+Fast forward twenty years later, Netta continued Israel’s legacy by triumphantly bringing the contest back to the country with her empowering song „Toy.“ This two-decade victory interval between Dana International and Netta’s wins stands as a remarkable achievement for Israel, highlighting the country’s enduring impact on the Eurovision stage.

 Biggest successes